DLITEAM/alma-rs-public/README.md

 > php readData.php
 ```

-It gets LADD data from page: https://www.nla.gov.au/librariesaustralia/connect/find-library/ladd-members-and-suspensions and put them in ladd_data_{date}.csv, and gets New Zealand Libraries data from local space or links from National Library and put them in dnzl_data_{date}.csv.
+It gets LADD data from page: https://www.nla.gov.au/librariesaustralia/connect/find-library/ladd-members-and-suspensions and put them in ladd_data_{date}.csv, and gets New Zealand Libraries data from local space or links from point 3 above (Update file path or URL in Partner_Data.php) and save them in dnzl_data_{date}.csv.

 ### Output files